slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 ### State

 The reducer code is also simple.
-Notice, that articles stored in an object instead of an array.
+Notice that articles are stored in the object instead of the array.
 Keys in the object are IDs of articles.
 This normalized way allows fast search — O(1).

 ```javascript